I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11-1ddi-setconstantbuffers.md

 <p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
 Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime determines that the error is critical.
 Even if the device is removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interferes with the operation of this function (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

-<p>Buffers that this function specifies are created with the D3D10_BIND_CONSTANT_BUFFER flag. </p>

-<p>The driver should not encounter any error, except for D3DDDIERR_DEVICEREMOVED.
-Therefore, if the driver passes any error, except for D3DDDIERR_DEVICEREMOVED, in a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-seterror-cb.md">pfnSetErrorCb</a> function, the Direct3D runtime determines that the error is critical.
-Even if the device is removed, the driver is not required to return D3DDDIERR_DEVICEREMOVED; however, if device removal interferes with the operation of this function (which typically should not happen), the driver can return D3DDDIERR_DEVICEREMOVED.</p>

 ## -requirements
 <table>
 <tr>